-- Few systems implement the append function. - An example of use of the append function - Log files : a process writing to a log file has no need to, and probably should not be able to read its contents. - Operating systems can use files without opening them at all.
+- Few systems implement the append function. - However, sometimes the append function could be useful. - Example: Log files - A process writing to a log file has no need to and probably should not be able to read its contents. - Operating systems can use files without opening them at all.
 Therefore, the execute right does not include the observer or alter mode: - Example: Cryptographic engine holding a master key in a special tamper-resistant register, so that the key can be invoked without being read.